Blog

 Geometric isomers are chemical species with the same type and quantity of atoms as another species, yet having a different geometric structure.
 Atoms or groups exhibit different spatial arrangements on either side of a chemical bond or ring structure.

-READ ALSO: What is specific approval list?
+READ ALSO: What is linear momentum in circular motion?

 How are isomers formed?